sqlparser/sqlflow_public/doc/get-started/indirect-dataflow-and-pseudo-column.md

 Build a table to table dataflow that using the RelationRows pseudo column for 2 reasons:

-* This pseudo column that used to represent a table to column dataflow will be used to generate a table to table dataflow later if user need a table-level lineage model.
+* This pseudo column that used to represent a table to column dataflow can be re-used in a table to table dataflow later when SQLFlow generates a table-level relationship.
 * If other columns in the same table are used in a column to column dataflow while this table itself is also in a table to table dataflow, then, this pseudo column will make it possible for a single table to includes  both the column to column dataflow and table to table dataflow.

 take this SQL for example